Professor of Health Policy and Chair

 BA, Economics, University of New Mexico; MPH, Epidemiology & Biostatistics, Boston University; PhD, Epidemiologic Science, University of Michigan

 Ortega is internationally-recognized for his research and public advocacy in improving the health and well-being of Latino children and families in the United States, especially for those who are undocumented or are otherwise disenfranchised.
 He has conducted NIH, AHRQ, and foundation-funded research in a variety of sites and contexts, including Puerto Rico, New England, and Southern California.
-He is best known for his community-engaged research and academic pipeline programs in East Los Angeles and Boyle Heights, California, where he and his colleagues worked to transform the food environment in these urban food swamps by using youth-engagement and social justice strategies.
-He is a recipient of multiple research awards including the Distinguished Nationally-Known Health Professional Award by the Latino Caucus of the American Public Health Association.
+He has conducted research in a variety of areas focused on Latino health and health care, including: access to and use of health services for youth and families, the impact of the Affordable Care Act on disparities, mental health services and psychiatric epidemiology, and community-engaged interventions to improve food environments in urban food swamps.

 - Latino health